DC.Gov Accessibility Policy

 If you use assistive technology, such as a screen reader, eye tracking device, voice recognition software, etc., and have difficulty accessing information on DC.Gov, please contact DC.Gov and provide the link (web address) of the material you tried to access, the problem you experienced, and your contact information.
 We can then coordinate with the proper agency to provide the information you are trying to access.

 DC.Gov has an ongoing goal to upgrade agency sites to be more citizen-centric but the improvements are still in the initial stages.
-We have developed a mobile site of DC.Gov, although some links on m.dc.gov may not link to mobile-friendly content.
 We are constantly making enhancements and updates to DC.Gov in an attempt to make it as accessible and user-friendly as possible and we are working with users with disabilities to review and implement changes to improve accessibility.

 Read instructions about how to use the Listen function enabled by ReadSpeaker.